scottpetrovic/krita-org-hugo/content/en/posts/2015/interview-with-laura.md

 ### Whose work inspires you most -- who are your role models as an artist?

 By far, works from the people at Disney, Pixar, Dreamworks and the like have been my inspiration.
 In terms of specific people, this is a bit tough.
-Here are a few I can think of at the moment: I really admire Wenqing Yan (Yuumei) on DeviantArt for the powerful messages in her art; David Revoy's works are absolutely gorgeous as well (I actually recently discovered his comic “Pepper & Carrot” from Krita interviews!); and Kurt Papstein is also a big inspiration – his creature/alien sculpts are out of this world!
+Here are a few I can think of at the moment: I really admire Wenqing Yan (Yuumei) on DeviantArt for the powerful messages in her art; David Revoy's works are absolutely gorgeous as well (I actually recently discovered his comic "Pepper & Carrot" from Krita interviews!); and Kurt Papstein is also a big inspiration – his creature/alien sculpts are out of this world!

 ### How and when did you get to try digital painting for the first time?